As Saltwater Resculpts The East Coast, Researchers Say It Can’t Be Stopped But We Can Adapt - The Southern Maryland Chronicle

 Yet that strategy, called thin-layering, is likely too costly to be widely accepted.
 At Blackwater, the price tag was $1 million.

 A better strategy, scientists say, is paving the way for new marshes as old ones convert to open water.
 At Blackwater, Fish and Wildlife added 2,700 acres of private land to its marsh-migration resiliency plan.
-In February, work began to transform the land into marshes.
+The marsh will naturally migrate into the forest over time through 2100.
+Monitors have been deployed to measure the change in elevation over time and they will consider invasive plant species control and managing the forest( updated to correct information regarding that the National Wildlife Refuge System is not doing work to hasten the migration, 11/25/2020)

 Blackwater purchases are paid for in large part by the sale of Federal Duck Stamps, $25 conservation revenue stamps produced annually by the U.S. Fish & Wildlife Service that support wetlands protection by purchasing and leasing land or acquiring easements.
 In June, the purchase of another tract of 438 acres 10 miles to the east extended the refuge.
 About half tidal marsh and half forest, the land is ripe to accommodate new marsh created as rising seas submerge old wetlands on their rush inland.